Queensland: Politics and government

 Legislative authority is exercised by the Queensland Parliament which uniquely for Australian states is unicameral, containing only one house, the Legislative Assembly.
-The Parliament was bicameral until 1922 when the Legislative Council was abolished by the Labor "suicide squad", so called because they were appointed for voting to abolish their own offices.
+The Parliament was bicameral until 1922 when the Legislative Council was abolished by the Labor "suicide squad", so called because they were appointed for the purpose of voting to abolish their own offices.
 Bills receive royal assent from the Governor before being passed into law.
 The Parliament's seat is at Parliament House at Gardens Point in Brisbane's CBD.
 Members of the Legislative Assembly represent 93 electoral districts.
-Elections in Queensland are held at the end of each fixed four-year parliamentary term and are determined by instant-runoff voting.
+Elections in Queensland are held at the end of each fixed four-year parliamentary term and are determined by full preferential voting.

 The state's judiciary consists of the Supreme Court of Queensland and the District Court of Queensland, established by the Queensland Constitution, as well as the Magistrates Court of Queensland and other courts and tribunals established by legislation.
 Cases may be appealed to the High Court of Australia.
-As with all Australian states and territories, Queensland has a Common law legal system.
+As with all Australian states and territories, Queensland has a common law legal system.
 The Supreme and District courts are headquartered at the Queen Elizabeth II Courts of Law in Brisbane's CBD.

 The state's politics are traditionally regarded as being conservative relative to other states.
-Historically, the lack of an upper house, a former gerrymander favouring rural electoral districts as well as the former system of optional preferential voting has meant that Queensland had a long tradition of domination by strong-willed, populist premiers, often accused of authoritarian tendencies, holding office for long periods.
+Historically, the lack of an upper house, the "Bjelkemander" (a malapportion favouring rural electoral districts) has meant that Queensland had a long tradition of domination by strong-willed, populist premiers, often accused of authoritarian tendencies, holding office for long periods.
 This tendency was exemplified by the government of the state's longest-serving Premier Joh Bjelke-Petersen.